 What a journey this year has been, one that I wouldn’t trade for anything!
 My goal for this year in Gospel for Asia’s Discipleship Program was to become more like Christ.
 Being a part of this community of radical believers has shown me what that looks like and helped me tune my focus to Christ.

-“Has it ever occurred to you that one hundred pianos all tuned to the same images communityfork are automatically tuned to each other?
+“Has it ever occurred to you that one hundred pianos all tuned to the same fork are automatically tuned to each other?
 They are of one accord by being tuned, not to each other, but to another standard to which each one must individually bow.
 So one hundred worshippers met together, each one looking away to Christ, are in heart nearer to each other than they could possibly be, were they to become ‘unity’ conscious and turn their eyes away from God to strive for closer fellowship.”